alexikaruna/ffs_novel/chapters/the-way-back-to-love.md

 <!-- wp:paragraph -->

 The splendor of the flat Thai countryside, mountains in the distance lay on the left in the brilliance of the light.
 It was special, so special.
 The stores, markets, the greenery.
 The other mopeders on the road.
 So many cute little young Thai women, like munchkins, headphones on, smug as bugs in a rug on their mopeds, with their Hello Kitty helmets off to unknowable places.
-A reality juxtaposed by perhaps the most surreal conversation and meeting $he’d certainly ever had, even now it did not seem real, just minutes after.&nbsp;
+A reality juxtaposed by perhaps the most surreal conversation and meeting $he’d certainly ever had, that even now it did not seem real, just minutes after.&nbsp;

 <!-- /wp:paragraph -->